Highlights of Wimbledon day 10

+Ostapenko, playing in her first Wimbledon semi-final, fired 30 winners but her 36 unforced errors allowed her opponent to take control of the match.

+Kerber raced to an early lead in the second set before wrapping up the victory in 68 minutes, sealing a return to a Grand Slam final for the first time since winning the U.S. Open in 2016.

-LONDON (Reuters) - Highlights from day 10 of the Wimbledon championships on Thursday (times GMT):
+Highlights from day 10 of the Wimbledon championships on Thursday (times GMT):

+Seven-times champion Serena Williams cruised into her 10th Wimbledon final with a 6-2 6-4 win over Germany’s Julia Goerges.

+The 36-year-old American struck 16 winners compared to just seven unforced errors to defeat a top-50 opponent for the first time at this year’s championships.

+“I literally didn’t expect to do this well in my fourth tournament back,” Williams said.

+“It’s not inevitable for me to be playing like this.
+I had multiple surgeries and nearly didn’t make it when I gave birth.
+I’m enjoying every moment.”

-Serena Williams, chasing her eighth Wimbledon singles title, broke Germany’s Julia Goerges in the sixth game before claiming the opening set 6-2 in their semi-final.
+Serena Williams broke Germany’s Julia Goerges in the sixth game before claiming the opening set 6-2 in their semi-final.

 Williams has never dropped a set in her previous three meetings with Goerges.
 The 36-year-old American holds a 9-1 winning record in Wimbledon semi-finals with her only loss coming against her sister Venus in 2000.